 TABLE OF CONTENTS

-We generally collect Personal Information in two ways: 1) information you provide to us, and 2) information we collect automatically, as described further below.
+We generally collect Personal Information in three ways: 1) information you provide to us, 2) information we collect automatically, and 3) information we receive from third parties, as described further below.

 If a minor requests that an account be created, we ask for the minor’s date of birth in order to determine whether the minor is eligible to set up their own account.
 If the child is younger than 18, we require that the child’s parent or legal guardian complete the account creation process.

-To fund the account, in order to use the Greenlight card, we request that the primary account holder transfer funds from a bank account or debit card.
-This financial information is not provided to Greenlight.
-We use a third party to effect this transfer of funds, and users provide the information to transfer funds to our third party vendor notified to users at the point of funds transfer.
+To fund the Greenlight card account, in order to use the Greenlight card, we request that the primary accountholder transfer funds from a bank account or debit card.
+In either case, the payment details are not provided directly to Greenlight, but we use third parties to effect such transfers.

 Additionally, when you use, visit, or otherwise interact with the Greenlight Services, we and our third-party service providers may use technology that stores or collects information sent to us by your computer, browser, mobile phone, or other device.
 This information may include your IP address, unique device identifiers, or other unique identifier; your device functionality, such as the type of browser, operating system, or hardware used; your device location, which may include a street name and city or GPS-location; mobile network information; your activities within the Greenlight Services, including the Website and Application; your email address and mobile phone number; and other information.
 When you use the Greenlight Services, we also collect information about your transactions and your activities using the Greenlight card, including financial and payment information.

-We may also obtain information about you from third parties, including, but not limited to, identity verification services or social media platforms when you communicate with us about the Greenlight Services via social media.
+We may also obtain information about you from third parties, including, but not limited to, open banking interface providers, broker dealers, identity verification services or social media platforms when you communicate with us about the Greenlight Services via social media.

 Whenever you interact with the Greenlight Services, we, as well as our service providers, may use assorted technologies that automatically or passively collect data about how the Greenlight Services are being accessed and used.
 This data may include browser type, unique number assigned to identify such device, operating system, application version, click path taken through the Greenlight Services, your use of features or applications within the Greenlight Services, and other usage information.
 This information helps us manage, improve and customize the Greenlight Services’ features and functionality and can be used to identify you like Personal Information.